 The construction is rugged but top quality.
 It’s easy and reassuring to use with a faint click when you hit the target torque value.

-The Park Tool ATD 1.2 is made by market leader Park Tools whose toolkits are used by many pro mechanics.
-When you get hands on with one you quickly see why.
+The Park Tool ATD 1.2 is made by market leader Park Tools, whose toolkits are used by many pro mechanics.
+When you get hands-on with the one, you quickly see why.